Uriopass/Egregoria/ARCHITECTURE.md

 See [this blog post](http://douady.paris/blog/egregoria_8.html) for more details.

-## `flat_spatial`

-This is a forked and specialized version of this crate for Egregoria, but a more general version and description can be found on the project's page [here](https://github.com/Uriopass/flat_spatial).

 ## `geom`

-As most of Rust's math libraries lack some methods or are far too generic, I prefered to just recode one for my usecase.
+As most of Rust's math libraries lack some methods or are far too generic, I preferred to just recode one for my usecase.
 It contains the basic vector types, some matrix math and a lot of geometry primitives like `Circle`, `Segment`, `Polyline` and `Polygon`.

 ## `headless`